AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/universal-editor/navigation.md

 >[!TIP]
 >
->Use a tecla de atalho `A` para adicionar um componente a um componente de contêiner selecionado.
+>Use a tecla de atalho `a` para adicionar um componente a um componente de contêiner selecionado.

 ##### Excluir {#delete}